 In the event of an emergency, you may be instructed to Shelter-In-Place because of a terrorist attack involving a dirty bomb, which explodes and then disperses radioactive material into the air.
 But there are a number of industrial accidents that could cause you to Shelter-In-Place as well, such as a chemical-carrying truck that has overturned on the highway, or an explosion at a nuclear or chemical plant.
 Lastly, there are natural disasters that may cause one to Shelter-In-Place as well, such as a hurricane or a tornado.

 To prepare for a Shelter-In-Place incident, simply designate a room, preferable above ground level, in your business or home that has no windows or few windows.
 You should have the emergency supplies stored there.
 Turn off the heat or air conditioning system then take the duct tape and plastic sheeting and cover all of the windows, doors, vents and cracks with the sheeting and seal it with the duct tape.
-This, despite the comic’s jokes, will ensure that you live while others may die.
 The sealing of the Shelter-In-Place room may give you two to three hours of safety from deadly toxic chemicals.
-A chemical attack can be deadly, but such attacks are short term, as the shifting winds disperse the chemicals in the air.
+A chemical attack can be deadly, but such attacks are short-term, as the shifting winds disperse the chemicals in the air.

 As part of your emergency supplies, you should have a portable radio with batteries so you can listen to emergency responders.
 You should have a supply of water, nonperishable food, a first aid kit and a small tool kit.
 You should also have a flashlight with batteries.

 Remain in your room and stay tuned to the radio until you hear that the first responders – be they the fire department or the National Guard – have given the all clear signal.
 The all clear may be issued after the wind has blown away and dispersed the deadly chemicals in the air.